 Once you’ve made the plunge to seek therapy, you’re presented with myriad options that can be quite the information overload.
 Whether it’s trawling Google searches or sifting through physical brochures from various organisations, some criteria which may help determine the best fit for you may include:

-With those factors in mind, here are some reputable therapy providers you can explore based on your specific needs:
+With those factors in mind, here are some reputable therapy providers in Singapore you can explore based on your specific needs:

-Conveniently located in between Chinatown and Clarke Quay MRT stations, the Counselling and Care Centre offers general therapy as well as specialised services such as trauma counselling and pre-marital counselling.
+Conveniently located in between Chinatown and Clarke Quay MRT stations, the Counselling and Care Centre offers general therapy in Singapore as well as specialised services such as trauma counselling and pre-marital counselling.

 Short for Association of Women for Action and Research, AWARE offers female-centric therapy for patients who need a safe space.
 The in-house therapists also have greater expertise when it comes to dealing with sensitive issues such as sexual harassment and assault, domestic violence and sexuality issues including gender identity.

-Their services are kept affordable, at just 1% of the patient’s monthly salary per 60-minute session.
-Let’s say you’re earning $2,500 per month, 1 hour of therapy would cost $25.
-For those who are unemployed, a minimum charge of $20 per session is applicable.
-Therapy is capped at a maximum fee of $150 per session.
+Their services are kept affordable, at just 2% of the patient’s monthly salary per 60-minute session.
+Let’s say you’re earning $4,000 per month, 1 hour of therapy would cost $80.
+For those who are unemployed or are earning less than $3000, a minimum charge of $35 per session is applicable.

 Find out more about AWARE Counselling.